rbmm/RtlClone/README.md

 >So, why is `RtlCloneUserProcess` useful when we already have the more flexible `NtCreateUserProcess` ?
 >The reason might be surprising: we cannot re-implement its functionality, at least not entirely and precisely.

-this is not true. ntdll.dll (native, not wow) exported next 2 functions:
+this is not true. ntdll.dll (x64, but not x86, not check on arm64) exported next 2 functions:

 ```
 NTSYSAPI